rigidus/lido-improvement-proposals/LIPS/lip-3.md

 ## Minimum time between the attempts of one user to create a new vote and minimum threshold requirement to start voting

 Currently, the one who starts the voting does not incur expenses and does not place a bet.
 This opens up opportunities for spam.
 We may require small expenses or blocking tokens to open the voting process.
-This will make it difficult to create many pools.
+This will make it difficult to create many polls.

 ## Change strength of the vote